NHACP-IF/NHACP-specification/nhacp-specification.md

 Errors are returned with the following priority:

-* If the underlying file object was not opened with write access, then FILE-WRITE MUST fail with an EBADF error.
+* If the underlying file object was not opened with write access, then WRITE MUST fail with an EBADF error.
 * Other implementation-defined error conditions.

 ### FILE-SEEK